 Your coronavirus questions, answered: What seniors and caregivers need to know

-Although we’re referring to this particular virus as coronavirus, the term generally refers to a family of seven viruses that cause a wide variety of illnesses ranging from the common cold to more serious conditions for humans, such as SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome), explains Dr. Rodney Rohde, Ph.D., Chair of the Clinical Laboratory Science Program and Associate Dean for Research for the College of Health Professions at Texas State University.
-The concern with the new coronavirus is that it is genetically related to MERS (which was first reported in Saudi Arabia in 2012) and SARS (which spread to 29 countries between 2002-2003), and during those previous global epidemics, the fatality rate was between 10 and 35%.
+Although we’ve referred to this particular virus as coronavirus, the term generally refers to a family of seven viruses that cause a wide variety of illnesses ranging from the common cold to more serious conditions for humans, such as SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome), explains Rodney Rohde, chair of the clinical laboratory science program and associate dean for research for the College of Health Professions at Texas State University.
+The new coronavirus, which is called SARS-CoV-2 and causes the illness COVID-19, is genetically related to MERS (which was first reported in Saudi Arabia in 2012) and SARS (which spread to 29 countries between 2002-2003), and during those previous global epidemics, the fatality rate was between 10 and 35%.

-Another worry, according to Dr. Gustavo Ferrer, MD FCCP, pulmonologist, founder of the Cleveland Clinic Florida Cough Clinic and a board member for the NCQA’s Geriatric Measurement Advisory Panel: SARS-CoV-2’s higher mortality rate than similar viruses.
+Another worry, according to Dr. Gustavo Ferrer, fellow of the American College of Chest Physicians, pulmonologist, founder of the Cleveland Clinic Florida Cough Clinic and a board member for the NCQA’s Geriatric Measurement Advisory Panel: The SARS-CoV-2 has a higher mortality rate than similar viruses.
 Seeing a virus that’s highly contagious mutate into one that’s potentially deadly is definitely concerning, he notes.

 Why are seniors more vulnerable?